Inventory7

 Cons of excess inventory include a risk of inventory becoming obsolete, items not selling, higher storage costs, risk of natural disasters, and higher insurance premiums.

-When weighing out the pros and cons of holding excess inventory, it’s all about comparing your carrying costs against how much stockouts would potentially cost your business.
-Carrying costs would include cost of capital, insurance, storage fees, material handling, administration, and any other fees you may incur for holding onto inventory that is taking up real estate in your warehouse.
+When weighing the pros and cons of holding excess inventory, you must compare your carrying costs against the potential cost of stockouts to your business.
+Carrying costs would include the cost of capital, insurance, storage fees, material handling, administration, and any other fees you may incur for holding onto inventory that is taking up real estate in your warehouse.

-While it is true that there are different ways to get around many of the cons on the list, it is important to keep in mind these very real issues that present themselves when dealing with keeping excess inventory on hand.
+While it is true that there are different ways to get around many of the cons on the list, it is essential to keep in mind these very real issues that present themselves when dealing with too much inventory on hand.

 As mentioned, in many cases, keeping additional inventory in stock is a good thing.
 You have probably found that having enough of a hot-selling product is a constant problem.
-Rather than come up short when a customer is eager to buy, it is wise to keep a reserve in the back.
+Rather than come up short when a customer is eager to buy, keeping a reserve in the back is wise.
 Empty shelves are never a good look for a retailer, so it’s best to keep them filled whenever possible.
 You can do this by planning your safety stock levels to account for unexpected fluctuations in your inventory levels.

-One way to help ensure that you always have a good balance of inventory is to use software designed to manage your warehouse.
-For example, inFlow Cloud will alert you when your stock hits a certain point and allows you to create a purchase order with a few clicks.
+One way to help ensure that you always have good inventory control is to use software designed to manage your warehouse.
+For example, inFlow will alert you when your stock hits a certain point and allow you to create a purchase order with a few clicks.
 If you’re using barcodes, inFlow can handle that too!
-Read our Ultimate Barcoding Guide to learn everything about barcodes, including how to start barcoding your business.
+Read our Ultimate Barcoding Guide to learn about barcodes, including how to start barcoding your business.

 No credit card required.
 Sign up now!